 Most of these people will have been training in excess of 30 years!
 All have been taught by Sugano Shihan and closely follow the instruction he passed on from Ueshiba Morihei O Sensei.

-Shihans are appointed only by the World Aikido Headquarters, Japan, these master teachers are selected people who show an exemplary understanding of Aikido and have demonstrated the ability to pass on their knowledge.
+Shihans (Master teachers) are appointed only by the World Aikido Headquarters, Japan, these master teachers are selected people who show an exemplary understanding of Aikido and have demonstrated the ability to pass on their knowledge.
 Currently, AKA has three 7th Dans who have received shihan qualification and regularly teach across Australia and overseas.
-We also have two 6th Dans who have been awarded shihan status.
+We also have sixteen 6th Dans who have been awarded a shihan qualification.

 As a general guide, when visiting various dojos watch how they train, look for a happy dojo, where people are working hard and enjoying themselves at the same time!
 See if the style of training would suit you and if it's an Aiki Kai Australia dojo, please feel free to ask as many questions as you like!